delazic/playground/IgniteVSPostgres/database/data/DRUG_DATA.md

 1. **Labeler Code (5 digits):** Identifies the manufacturer/distributor
 2. **Product Code (4 digits):** Identifies the specific drug formulation
 3. **Package Code (2 digits):** Identifies the package size/type

+**Note:** NDC codes can also use 4-4-2 or 5-3-2 configurations.
+In our database, we store NDCs as VARCHAR(14) to accommodate all formats with hyphens (e.g., "00002-1234-01" = 14 characters).

 ### NDC Examples